 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dana Incorporated reported total greenhouse gas emissions of approximately 135,503,446 kg CO2e for Scope 1 and about 243,361,512 kg CO2e for Scope 2.
 This reflects a decrease from 2022, where emissions were approximately 142,868,991 kg CO2e for Scope 1 and 355,339,692 kg CO2e for Scope 2.
 The company has set ambitious targets to reduce its carbon footprint, committing to a 75% reduction in absolute Scope 1 and 2 emissions by 2029, using 2019 as the base year.
 Additionally, Dana aims to cut its absolute Scope 3 emissions by 25% within the same timeframe.
-Dana's emissions data is not cascaded from any parent organization, and the company operates independently in its climate initiatives.
-The targets are aligned with the Science Based Targets initiative (SBTi), ensuring that their reduction goals are consistent with the global aim to limit warming to 1.5°C. The commitment includes biogenic emissions and removals from bioenergy feedstocks, highlighting Dana's comprehensive approach to sustainability.
+These targets are aligned with the Science Based Targets initiative (SBTi) and include biogenic emissions and removals from bioenergy feedstocks.
+Dana's commitment to sustainability is evident in its ongoing efforts to lower emissions while maintaining operational efficiency.

 Access structured emissions data, company-specific emission factors, and source documents